 Psychedelic garage rock drives him on.
 Along with, presumably (if we’re to follow stereotypes here), a large amount of alcohol.
-‘Death’ starts this, one of three albums planned for 2012.
-An uncomfortable, horror film sound is tortured out of a guitar before a plodding single note bassline adds some order and builds to a raucous, reverb-laden chorus.
+The song ‘Death’ starts this – one of three albums planned for 2012 – an uncomfortable, horror film sound is tortured out of a guitar before a plodding single note bassline adds some order and builds to a raucous, reverb-laden chorus.

 Early on, the riffs contain few note variations, the melodies are simple, but the raw energy is infectious.
 Live performances must leave all exhausted and beer soaked, The Black Lips and Jay Reatard are the closest matches that I can think of, occasionally sounding 60’s and British, despite originating from the San Francisco Bay Area.

-‘The Tongue’ swiftly follows, giving you no time to recover but restoring a little order with almost audible lyrics, before runaway chords lose their inhibitions again and again.
+‘The Tongue’ swiftly follows, giving you no time to recover, but restoring a little order with almost audible lyrics.
+Runaway chords lose their inhibitions again, and again.
 Forget about the neighbours and crank it up.

-‘Tell Me What’s Inside Your Heart’ gives Fleetwood Mac’s ‘The Chain’ and good run for it’s money, once it gets going.
+‘Tell Me What’s Inside Your Heart’, once it gets going, gives Fleetwood Mac’s ‘The Chain’ and good run for it’s money.
 ‘Wave Goodbye’ shows how a simple combination of notes can be so effective.
-Distortion and volume helps, of course… pure, bottled adrenaline.
+Distortion and volume helps, of course… this is pure, bottled adrenaline.

 I challenge anyone to listen to this album and sit still, it’s about letting go and enjoying yourself without taking anything too seriously.
 There’s an exhausting amount of passion, skill and imagination here, during the 39 minutes and 21 seconds.